unmonitarr/unmonitarr/README.md

 ## The Problem

-When you monitor an upcoming TV season or movie in Sonarr/Radarr, they immediately start searching for content - **even before episodes air or movies are released**.
-This creates a significant problem:

-**Bad actors flood indexers with fake pre-release content.** These fake files use correct naming conventions, tricking Sonarr and Radarr into downloading garbage.
-You're left manually cleaning up fake downloads, managing blacklists, and dealing with frustration.

-The *arr applications have consistently refused to implement delayed monitoring as a feature, leaving users to handle this problem manually or accept the fake downloads as an unavoidable cost.
+When monitoring upcoming content, Sonarr and Radarr can search for and download releases before they're actually available, leading to fake pre-release files.

+**Why existing features don't fully solve this:**

+**Sonarr's Delay Profiles** only apply after a release is detected.
+They delay the decision to grab between Usenet and torrents, not the start of monitoring itself.
+Sonarr will still begin searching for unreleased episodes as soon as they're added to your library.

+**Radarr's Minimum Availability** setting should prevent early searches, but it doesn't always behave consistently.
+Depending on the indexer or tracker, it can still grab early or incorrectly labeled releases.

+If you use public indexers where fake releases are common, you're left manually managing monitoring status or accepting the occasional fake download.

 ## The Solution

-**unmonitarr** automatically manages monitoring status in Sonarr and Radarr based on air dates and release dates:
+unmonitarr manages monitoring status automatically based on air dates and release dates.

+**How it works:**

-1. **Before Release**: Content is automatically **unmonitored** - preventing any searches
+1. Content is unmonitored before its air/release date, preventing any searches
-2. **After Release + Delay**: Content is automatically **re-monitored** after legitimate releases have time to propagate
+2. After the air/release date plus a configurable delay (default 2 hours), content is automatically re-monitored
-3. **Instant Updates**: Webhook support triggers immediate processing when you add new content
+3. Webhook support allows instant processing when you add new content
-4. **Smart Management**: Only touches items that need management, respects your preferences
+4. Tag-based controls let you exclude specific items from automation

-This gives legitimate releases time to seed and propagate through the community while completely eliminating fake pre-release downloads.
+This approach waits until legitimate releases are expected before allowing Sonarr and Radarr to search, preventing most fake pre-release downloads.

 ---

 ## Key Features

-- ⏰ **Time-Delayed Monitoring** - Automatically unmonitor content until after air/release dates
+- Time-delayed monitoring based on actual air/release dates
-- ⚡ **Webhook Triggers** - Instant processing when you add new movies or shows
-- 🔄 **Scheduled Checks** - Continuous monitoring at configurable intervals
-- 🎬 **Radarr Support** - Intelligently handles digital, physical, and cinema release dates
-- 📺 **Sonarr Support** - Manages individual episodes within monitored seasons
-- 🏷️ **Smart Tagging** - Tracks managed items with auto-tags
-- 🚫 **Ignore Tags** - Exclude specific content from automation
-- 📦 **Skip Downloaded** - Optionally ignores items with existing files
+- Automatic re-monitoring after a configurable delay
+- Webhook triggers for instant updates when adding content
+- Separate handling for movies (release dates) and TV shows (episode air dates)
+- Smart tag system to track managed items and exclude others
-- 🧪 **Dry-Run Mode** - Test changes before applying them
+- Dry-run mode for testing changes before applying them
-- 🐳 **Docker Ready** - Simple deployment via Docker or Docker Compose
+- Docker and Docker Compose ready
-- 💚 **Health Monitoring** - Built-in health check endpoint
+- Health check endpoint for monitoring

 ---